JulieKFurberg/recurrentpseudo/README.md

 #> treat, cif2 1.041862e+12 2.373978e+14 1.535990e+32
 ```

+Please note, that the final model fit is not great (see estimates for
+the cumulative incidence for cause 1).
+This is due to the few number of
+deaths from bladder disease (2 in total, one per treatment).
+Hence the
+three-dimensional model is fitted to the bladder cancer data to
+illustrate how to fit such a model.

 We can compare the three model fits.
 Note, that the
 ![\\mu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cmu "\mu")
 components match each other.